This page has information about what asylum is and how to apply for asylum in the USA.

 - Third priority: All other pending affirmative asylum applications will be scheduled for interviews starting with newer filings and working back towards older filings.

 More resources on our website

 Are you on either side of the United States/Mexico border and not sure what to do next?
 Are you looking for shelter, legal support, food, and help with claiming asylum?
 Are you under 18?
 Here are some organizations that may be able to help provide you with basic necessities and advice for your case.

 Resources and information to help you know your rights at the border and as an immigrant in the USA.

 Visit our legal resources page to find free or low-cost legal help.

-Use our local resource finder to find resources and services near you.
-First enter your language.
-Then enter your city.
-Then choose “resetttlement and asylum.”
+Use our FindHello database to look for resources and services near you.
+First select your language.
+Then select your city.
+Then choose “legal help.”